Logo Futurismo

 @jeans.940 on Instagram | Beautiful and intimate hot springs at Caldeiras

-What to do around Caldeiras da Ribeira Grande
+What to Do Around Caldeiras da Ribeira Grande

 This is such a beautiful region full of natural surprises.
-From hiking to visiting the second-biggest city of the island, exploring one of the most beautiful lakes and going to a hot spring in the middle of a jungle, here are some of the best things you can do around Caldeiras da Ribeira Grande.
+From hiking to visiting the second-biggest city of the island, exploring one of the most beautiful lakes, and going to a hot spring in the middle of a jungle, here are some of the best things you can do around Caldeiras da Ribeira Grande.

 Hike Caldeiras – Salto do Cabrito (PRC29 SMI)